Ironhack-Data-0621-Remote/Classroom-Materials/Functions_activities/README.md

 Open the `main.ipynb` file.
 Follow the instructions and add your code and explanations as necessary.
 By the end of this lab, you will have leveled up your coding game.

-## Deliverables

-- `main.ipynb` with your responses.

-## Submission

-Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.